ozarvatz/exampleProject/README.md

 # exampleProject
-the Germans got there first
+Before the Germans got there first